Zomato shares listed at Rs 116 on NSE – 52.63% premium over issue price

 The listing came four days ahead of the scheduled date of July 27.

-Food delivery platform Zomato made a marked debut in the stock markets on Friday morning, listing at a share price of Rs 116 on the National Stock Exchange – a 52.63% premium over its issue price of Rs 76.
+Food delivery platform Zomato made a stellar debut in the stock markets on Friday morning, listing at a share price of Rs 116 on the National Stock Exchange – a 52.63% premium over its issue price of Rs 76.

-On the Bombay Stock Exchange, the shares of the company were listed at Rs 115, a 51.32% premium above the issue price quoted by Zomato in its recently concluded Initial Public Offering, commonly known as IPO.
+On the Bombay Stock Exchange, the shares of the company were listed at Rs 115, a 51.32% premium above the issue price quoted by Zomato in its recently-concluded Initial Public Offering or IPO.

-Allotment of the Zomato IPO shares was finalised on Thursday, a day ahead of the listing, which came earlier than the scheduled date of July 27.
+The allotment of the Zomato IPO shares was finalised on Thursday, a day ahead of the listing, which came earlier than the scheduled date of July 27.

 The Rs 9,375-crore IPO, which was open for subscription between July 14-16, saw investors oversubscribing the issue 38.25 times.
-The offer received bids for over 27,512 crore equity shares against the IPO size of 71.92 crore.
+The offer received bids for over 2,751 crore equity shares against the IPO size of 71.92 crore shares.

 The company had also raised Rs 4,196.51 crore from 186 anchor investors ahead of its IPO opening.